whyserkan/n26_stats/readme.md

 #### Notes:

  * Statistics calculated with grouping the transactions by their seconds (this can be improved with using a bigger array, current is fixed 60 elements size)
- * While test script running there are delays because of testing expired transactions (total about 30 seconds)
+ * While test script is running there are delays because of testing expired transactions (total about 30 seconds)

 ```bash
 mvn clean package